 The above considerations motivate the interest for packet schedulers that, even in presence of a large number of flows, can offer low complexity and tight guarantees.

 Round Robin schedulers have O(1) time complexity, but (with the exception of FRR [24]) have O(N) worst-case deviation with respect to the ideal service that the flow should receive over any given time interval.

-More accurate schedulers have been proposed, implementing approximate versions of the worst-case optimal WF2Q+ scheduler [2].
-Thanks to flow grouping and timestamp rounding, first introduced in [17], they feature O(1) time complexity in the number of flows, and near-optimal deviation from the ideal service (WFI, see Section II).
-However, even the two most efficient proposals in this class, namely Group Fair Queueing (GFQ) [17] and Simple KPS (S-KPS) [9], as well as FRR [24], have some non-constant components in their time complexity, as discussed in Sec.
-II, and are significantly slower than Round Robin schedulers.
+More accurate schedulers have been proposed, implementing approximate versions of the worst-case optimal WF^2Q+ scheduler [2].
+Thanks to flow grouping and timestamp rounding, first introduced in [17], they feature O(1) time complexity in the number of flows, and near-optimal deviation from the ideal service (WFI; see Section II).
+However, even the two most efficient proposals in this class, namely Group Fair Queueing (GFQ) [17] and Simple KPS (S-KPS) [9], as well as FRR [24], have some nonconstant components in their time complexity, as discussed in Section II, and are significantly slower than Round Robin schedulers.
 Section VII-C shows some performance comparison.

-Our contributions: In this paper we first present Quick Fair Queueing (QFQ), a new scheduler with true O(1) time complexity, implementing an approximate version of WF2Q+ with near-optimal service guarantees.
-Secondly we provide an extensive comparison of the actual performance of production-quality versions of QFQ and several competing algorithms.
+Our Contributions: In this paper, we first present Quick Fair Queueing (QFQ), a new scheduler with true O(1) time complexity, implementing an approximate version of WF2Q+ with near-optimal service guarantees.
+We then provide an extensive comparison of the actual performance of production-quality implementations of QFQ and of several competing algorithms.

-The key contribution of QFQ is the introduction of a novel mechanism (Group Sets, Section IV-3) which removes the linear component (in the number of groups or packet size) from previous quasi-O(1) schedulers.
-In QFQ, groups of flows are partitioned into four sets, each represented by a machine word and constructed so that all bookkeeping to implement scheduling decisions can be done using simple and constant-time CPU instructions such as AND, OR, XOR and Find First bit Set1 (which we use to implement constant-time searching).
+The key contribution of QFQ is the introduction of a novel mechanism (Group Sets, Section IV-3), which removes the linear component (in the number of groups or packet size) from previous quasi-O(1) schedulers.
+In QFQ, the flow groups are partitioned into four sets, each represented by a machine word and constructed so that all the bookkeeping required to implement scheduling decisions can be done using simple and constant-time CPU instructions such as AND, OR, XOR, and Find First bit Set1 (which we use to implement constant-time searching).

-The major improvement of QFQ over the previous proposals is on performance: the algorithm has no loops, and the simplicity of the data structures and instructions involved makes it well suited to hardware implementations.
+The major improvement of QFQ over the previous proposals is on performance: The algorithm has no loops, and the simplicity of the data structures and instructions involved makes it well suited to hardware implementations.
 The execution time is within two times that of DRR, and consistently about three times faster than S-KPS, across a wide variety of configurations and CPUs.
-Speed does not sacrifice service guarantees: the WFI of QFQ is slightly better than S-KPS, and close to the theoretical minimum.
+Speed does not sacrifice service guarantees: The WFI of